This is Ray Bernard’s 2022 list of physical security industry product and system hardening guides.

 - Salient: Video Surveillance Systems Hardening Guide

-- Viakoo: InfoSec white paper and 12-point video network security checklist.
+- Viakoo: Cybersecurity Resources.
 Viakoo provides a cloud-based platform for IoT management, assurance, and cyber hygiene that includes an award-winning IoT IoT Firmware Update Manager that works with multiple camera brands, a Digital Certificate Manager, and an IoT Device Password Manager.

 - Zenitel: Its Cybersecurity Hardening Guide is based on best the Center for Internet Security (CIS) Critical Security Controls.
 Additionally, Zenitel is a CIS SecureSuite Member and also provides information about its own cybersecurity practices.
 See the note below, which was inspired by Zenitel’s network planning documentation.